SignX: Continuous Sign Recognition in Compact Pose-Rich Latent Space: Abstract

 \section{Abstract}

-The complexity of sign language data processing brings many challenges.
-The current approach to recognition of ASL signs aims to translate RGB sign language videos through pose information into English-based ID Glosses, which serve to uniquely identify ASL signs\footnote{Note that there is no shared convention for assigning such glosses to ASL signs, so consistent glossing conventions must be used across all datasets.}.
-This paper proposes \textbf{SignX}, a novel framework for continuous sign language recognition in compact pose-rich latent space.
+The complexity of Sign Language (SL) data processing brings many challenges.
+The current approach to recognition of SL signs aims to translate RGB sign language videos through pose information into Word-based ID Glosses, which serve to uniquely identify signs\footnote{Note that there is no shared convention for assigning such glosses to SL signs, so consistent glossing conventions must be used across all datasets.}.
+This paper proposes \textbf{SignX}, a novel framework for continuous sign language recognition (SLR) in compact pose-rich latent space.
 First, we construct a unified latent representation that encodes heterogeneous pose formats (SMPLer-X, DWPose, Mediapipe, PrimeDepth, and Sapiens Segmentation) into a compact, information-dense space.
-Second, we train a ViT-based Video2Pose module to extract this latent representation directly from raw videos.
+Second, we train a ViT-based Video-to-Pose module to extract this latent representation directly from raw videos.
 Finally, we develop a temporal modeling and sequence refinement method that operates entirely in this latent space.
-This multi-stage design achieves end-to-end sign language recognition while significantly reducing computational consumption.
-Experimental results demonstrate that SignX achieves state-of-the-art accuracy on continuous sign language recognition.
+This multi-stage design achieves end-to-end SLR while significantly reducing computational consumption.
+Experimental results demonstrate that SignX achieves SOTA accuracy on continuous SLR and Translation task, delivering nearly a 50-fold acceleration over pixel-space baselines.